Information for tenants to let

 What is a holding deposit?
 Do I get it back?

-Holding deposits – usually a nominal amount – can be required when you make an offer on a property.
-If, for any reason, you decide not to go ahead by an agreed date, the holding deposit will be retained against setup fees already incurred.
+Holding deposits – One Week Rent – If, for any reason, you decide not to go ahead by an agreed date, the holding deposit will be retained against fees already incurred.
 If the landlord decides not to proceed, then the holding deposit will be returned.
-Paying a holding deposit in no way obliges either party to enter into the tenancy.

 What must I do at the end of a tenancy?